opentelekomcloud-docs/cloud-create/umn/source/index.rst

 2. From Idea to Cloud in Just Four Steps
 ========================================

 Cloud Create makes cloud-native development simple, fast, and collaborative.
-Whether you're deploying your apps on OpenShift or a Cloud Container Engine (CCE), you can go from ideas to cloud in minutes:
+You can go from ideas to cloud in minutes:

 **1. Start with a premade template**